dibericky/vim-memo/README.md

 - a : right + insert mode
 - shift + i: go to starting line + insert mode
 - shift + a : to to ending line + insert mode
+- $ : go to the ending of the line
+- ^ : go to the starting of the line
+- shift + l : go to the last line of current screen
+- shift + h : go to the first line of current screen
+- shift + m : go to the middle line of current screen
+- e : go to the end of the current word
 - d + d : delete line
 - d + w : delete next word
 - d + b : delete back word